10 simple tips for writing effective email subject lines

 Use powerful trigger words

 Words such as "unleash," “discover”, “unlock”, or "transform" can trigger strong reactions or emotions.
+Effective use of these words can enhance engagement, as noted in Statista's marketing research.

 On a side note: although marketers, advertisers, and communicators have been using fear as a motivator since the days of placards proclaiming that “the end is nigh”, I prefer to persuade through positivity rather than negativity.